Urtzi Urrutikoetxea

 Urtzi Urrutikoetxea (born 12 October 1977 in Bilbao, Biscay, Basque Country) is a Basque writer and journalist.

 Life

 He has worked for the Euskal Telebista (Basque television), as well as in several publications in the Basque language, such as Euskaldunon Egunkaria, Berria, Gara, Jakin, Argia, Nora, Zazpi Haizetara and Bertsolari, among others.
 As a freelance writer, he has worked in different countries, like Iraq, Georgia (including Abkhazia and South Ossetia), Turkey, Venezuela, Colombia, Mexico, Guatemala, Honduras, Nicaragua, Haiti, Puerto Rico, Moldova, Kosovo and many European nations.
 Currently he lives in Washington, DC, where he writes for BERRIA and GARA.
+He currently works as a substitute teacher at a DC public school, where he teaches Spanish (not Basque) Humanities.
+During his current time at the school, he has been voted best substitute teacher there and is considered one of the most helpful and interesting people at the school according to many students.
+"Not only does he teach us Spanish Humanities, he also teaches us about his culture while doing so" said a student in his class.
+"While teaching, he also incorporates many things you wouldn't get if you went to the classroom over.
+He even teaches us a little Basque while he's at it!"
+Recently as of late December 2024, he is still substituting and has remained a prominent face in the community.